-of creating maps, of tawos, something were flutatiots.
-In fact, we became part of a planning effort, part of a contem possy concept of the obtain being par ticipant in the construction and plan-ning of its town.
-"Making letter Cales: Together" in the slogan of this concept promoted by the UN-HARITAT pro-gramme. gramme, ing flatiousty, fixed emotion and were sometimes naive.
-From a long distance we were does lots of things to the town; expanding, dissering, erecting near neighborhoods, and the south and th In fact it did seem to us full of dust, very narrow and noise.
-A couple of days later, we made our visions public, they covered our town as unknown clouds.
-Some did not before, others started saying "you did great; this town must have an identify."
-We, very humble, to some extent because we took the responsibility, continue to be part of the dustring off the municipal and unbun discharged in the municipal and unbun discharged in the people for a contemporary town.
-Retouches are, perhape, not welcome, but remodeling can certainly be imposed.
-We were convinced that our town needs remodeling, a different viewpoint and treatment, a new vision.
-We would be very happy if we could create a new image for our city, we would be very happy it, tomorow, this image becomes pust of the identity of new a FeritagiUroseviac.
-Afrim Demiri Alember of the ICCS (Informal Councilof Civil Society) Source: MuSPP Newsletters No. 3-5, June/October 2007, February 2008 (see www.unhabitat-kosovo.org) Lessons learnt during Visioning Workshop for "EST" zone $P{\rm eff}$ in this workshop had a serious approach to the documed issue, and without histartion we can say that good results were achieved which could be used in the interest of municipality.
+correct enough.
+Somewhat late in time and space, we understood the sense of creating maps, of tawos, something very futuristic.
+In fact, we became part of creating maps, of tawos, something were histalistic.
+In fact, we became part of a planning effort, part of a contem porary concept of the ofitzen being par tocpart in the construction and plan-ning of its town.
+"Naking testific closes Together" in the slogan of this concept poromited by the URHANETAT pro-gramme. early morning hours.
+They were com-ing flavioudy, field of emotion and were anothernes naive.
+I be a function of the service of the town.
+As a town from a long distance we were doing up our desire for the town.
+As a town between two capitals, we wanted it to be a ditings to the town; expending, to distance, execution are neighborhoods, adding a lake to it, determining an in-dustal center.
+We proclaimed it as a spotter more way, we wanted it to be a polation emblem in the plain of Kospvic-dustalial zone, were providing utan in one way, we were providing utan benathing space for the city.
+On the maps, exemptone was disaway and of the town had to be closed in couple of laves that we were not disawing a final way were not disawing In fact it did seem to us full of dust, way narrow and noisy.
+A couple of days later, we made our visions public, they covered our town as uninnews clouds.
+Spere did not bofter, other started saying 'you did great! this town must have an identify.
+We, very humble, to some extent because we took the responsibility, contrast to be part of the dustring of the municipal and unban de-velopment plan, mady to convey em-tions of the poole for a contemporary town.
+Retouches are, perhaps, not well Instructees are, perhaps, not welcome, but remodeling can certainly be im-posed.
+We were convinced that our tawn needs semodeling, a different visespoint and treatment, a new vision.
+We would be very happy if we could crante a new image for our cfu, we would be very happy if, tomorsow, this image becomes part of the identity of new a Perital/Unosevic.
+Advise Demiri Alember of the ICCS (Informal Counsilof Cod Society) Source: MuSPP Newsletters No. 3-5, June/October 2007, February 2008 (see www.unhabitat-kosovo.org) Lessons learnt during Visioning Workshop for "EST" zone Participants in this workshop had a serious approach to the discussed issue, and without hesta-tion we can say that good results were achieved which could be used in the interest of municipal-ity.
 Wouther this good experience and results from the workshop going to be used, it depends first of all on the competent municipal institutions.
 Let's see!
-In my opinion, lesson learnt from this workshop include: - Understanding that working in groups gives sustainable results.
-The necessity of participation of the wide spectrum of participants involved in the related is: - The importance of being tolerant in working groups Accepting arguments as a value not as accusation or criticism All participants in the working or equal We learnt how to organize a workshop The importance of discipline, politeness and the serious approach of the organizers.
-The importance of discipline, politeness and visual equipments in a successful workshop The professional level of moderation, guiding and good impression on cooperation organizers of the workshop The professional level of moderation.

-head of the NGO, Kooovo Citizens League in Poja Ped
+In my opinion, lesson learnt from this workshop include: - Understanding that working in groups gives sustainable results The necessity of participation of the wide spectrum of participants involved in the related is- - The importance of being tolerant in working groups The importance of being tolerant in working groups Accepting arguments at a value not at accusation or criticism All participants in the working were equal We learnt how to organize a workshop The importance of discipline, politeness and the serious approach of the organizers The importance role of the logistics and visual equipments in a successful workshop The professional level of moderation, guiding and good impression on cooperatio organizers of the workshop Rechait n with the Reshat Nurboja, head of the NGO, Kooovo Citizeno League in Peja/Ped